acerbilab/pyvbmc/README.md

 - optionally, log-likelihood evaluations may be noisy (e.g., estimated [via simulation](https://github.com/acerbilab/ibs)).

 Conversely, if your model can be written analytically, you should exploit the powerful machinery of probabilistic programming frameworks such as [Stan](http://mc-stan.org/) or [PyMC](https://docs.pymc.io/).

+Note: If you are interested in point estimates or in finding better starting points for PyVBMC, check out [Bayesian Adaptive Direct Search in Python (PyBADS)](https://github.com/acerbilab/pybads), our companion method for fast Bayesian optimization.

 ## Installation